jamesryan83/snappi/README.md

 )
 ```

-Tested on a Samsung Galaxy S5 and Chrome 57 Browser
+Tested on a Samsung Galaxy S5 and Chrome 57 Browser.
+The iOS app is untested

 [Website is here](http://snappi.azurewebsites.net/)